matteosox/nba/README.md

 To ease developing the NextJS web app, we use `npm run dev` in a Docker container with the app mounted.
 This starts the app in [development mode](https://nextjs.org/docs/api-reference/cli#development), which takes advantage of NextJS's [fast refresh](https://nextjs.org/docs/basic-features/fast-refresh) functionality, which catches exceptions and loads code updates near-instantaneously.

-Additionally, if you'd like to run a different command, e.g. to update the npm packages installed using `npm install`, you can use the same script with an optional command, e.g. `app/run.sh YOUR CMD HERE`.
+Additionally, if you'd like to run a different command, e.g. to install a new npm package using `npm install new-package`, you can use the same script with an optional command, e.g. `app/run.sh YOUR CMD HERE`.

 ## Continuous Integration

 We use Github actions to run our CI pipeline on every pull request.
-The configuration can be found in `.github/workflows/build_test.yaml`.
+The configuration can be found in `.github/workflows/setup_test_push.yaml`.
 That said, every step of CI can also be run locally.

-### Buildin'
+### Settin' up

-_TL;DR: To run tests, run `cicd/build.sh`._
+_TL;DR: To run tests, run `cicd/setup.sh`._

 This builds the two relevant docker images, `notebook`, and `app`.